International Diplomacyand Cross-Cultural Negotiation (1 credit)

-Course Description: Diplomacy persists as a prominent feature of international relations in spite of this era of tremendous change.
-It has been alternatively reviled as facilitating war and misperception and praised as the only useful process for peace.
-We will explore how scholars and practitioners have viewed diplomacy, offering arguments about its function, limits, and response to change.
-Special attention will be paid to developments after the end of the Cold War: the increasing breadth of diplomatic issues and intensity of bilateral and multilateral interaction.
+Course Description: Diplomacy has been a significant form of interaction between sovereign entities since antiquity.
+In our time of tremendous social, political, and economic change, diplomacy persists as a prominent feature of international relations.
+It has been alternatively reviled as facilitating war and misperception, too antiquated to mitigate global issues, yet also praised as the only useful process for peace and effective communication.
+In this course, we will explore how scholars and practitioners have viewed diplomacy, offering arguments about its function, practice, limits, and response to change.
+The course itself consists of three lectures, an introductory class via Skype, and an online component.